mrsashemi/odin-rockpaperscissors-JS/README.md

 Else return "That's not how you play!" for any other input x

 I intend on returning to the script to try and write it as a switch statement in the meantime.
 I also intend on returning to create a webpage and game out of it as opposed to just playing in the console.

+Fri Jan 21 10:22
+Part 2!
+The next step of the project is to have the computer keep score and play a game out of 5.
+Using a for loop isn't necessary, but since I jumped ahead in my learning, I decided to give it a try.
+Here is the initial algorithm I wrote before tackling the challenge:

+Create a function game that keeps score and contains function rockPaperScissors Open a window prompt asking Rock, Paper, Scissors?
+Input player's answer/move
+Call the rockPaperScissors function with the player's input Create a for loop to iterate through the score
+Use if/else/switch to tally score
+Prompt the player to play again each round and loop until 5 rounds are over Alert with you win or you lose

+The issue I ran into this time was with the scope of the for loop.
+I initially put the rockPaperScissors function outside of the loop, so even though I would get a new prompt everytime I input my move, the for loop would return a value at random.